kolenaIO/kolena/docs/building-a-workflow.md

 - **`locator`**: location of the image in S3
 - **`normalization_factor`**: normalization factor of the image.
 This is used to normalize the error by providing a factor for each image.
-Common techniques for computation include the Euclidian distance between two points or the diagonal measurement of the image.
+Common techniques for computation include the Euclidean distance between two points or the diagonal measurement of the image.
 - **`points`**: stringified list of coordinates corresponding to the `(x, y)` coordinates of the keypoint ground truths